 - Improving Fiscal Futures Committee

 Wednesday mornings: July 15, August 12, September 16 | 9:30-Noon

 What topics does each committee address?

-The topics include, but are not limited to, the following:
+The topics include, but are not limited to, the following subtopics:

-- Improving Service Delivery Committee: unfunded mandates, environmental mandates, elections, charter law, data privacy, government innovation and cooperation, and public safety.
+- Improving Service Delivery: unfunded mandates, environmental mandates, elections, charter law, data privacy, government innovation and cooperation, and public safety.

-- Improving Local Economies Committee: growth management, land use, boundary adjustments, housing, transportation, economic development, and telecommunications.
+- Improving Local Economies: growth management, land use, boundary adjustments, housing, transportation, economic development, and telecommunications.

-- Human Resources & Data Practices Committee: employment law, labor relations, data practices, Open Meeting Law, personnel, and pensions.
+- Human Resources & Data Practices: employment law, labor relations, data practices, Open Meeting Law, personnel, and pensions.